insight-creative/hillestadheating.com/content/heating/_index.md

 * **Furnace Maintenance**: Tune-ups that save energy and prevent breakdowns.

-* **Boiler Services**: Repair, replacement, and maintenance of modern and older boiler systems.
+* **Boiler Services**: Repair, replacement and maintenance of modern and older boiler systems.

-We work with all major brands and systems—delivering honest recommendations, transparent pricing, and dependable work with every job.
+We work with all major brands and systems—delivering honest recommendations, transparent pricing and dependable work with every job.

 <div class="breakout bg-black flow">
   <h2 class="no-margin">Schedule Your Heating Service Today!</h2>

-Ready to get started with your service or repairs?
-Schedule your appointment online, or give us a call at (608) 231-3888.
+  <p class="site-cta__middle">Ready to get started with your service or repairs?
+Schedule your appointment online, or give us a call at {{< phone "madison" >}}.</p>
   <a class="btn btn--primary" href="/contact/">Request Service</a>
 </div>

 ## Why Lodi Homeowners Trust Hillestad